How long does it take to get a marriage license in Wisconsin?

 - The wedding officiant's name, address, and telephone number

 - If either were married in the past and have had a divorce or an annulment, they will need to provide a filed copy of the final judgment of divorce, a certified divorce certificate, legal annulment, or certified death certificate that ended the previous marriage.

 - In Wisconsin, the courts require anyone granted a divorce must wait 6 months after the date of the granting of a judgment of divorce, regardless of where the divorce was granted, before a new marriage certificate will be granted.

 - Any document not in English must be attached to a certified and notarized translation.
 Both applicants must speak and be able to read English.
 Applicants may not translate for each other, additionally, the applicant's will be responsible for providing the a translator.

-When will the marriage certificate be ready to pick up?
+When your WI marriage certificate be ready to pick up?

 John and Kathy will be able to pick up their official marriage license after 7 days from the date of the application.
 The document will be available in Office of the County Clerk where the application was originally submitted.
 Either of the applicants can pick up the license, as long as they present valid photo identification.

 With the marriage certificate in hand, our happy couple are ready to embark on their new life together.